matma/matma.github.io/_posts/2016-03-01-github-linter-bot.markdown

 I want to complicate things a bit and write it in [PureScript](http://www.purescript.org/).
 It's very [Haskell](https://www.haskell.org/) like language that's being compiled to JavaScript.

 Why?
-Because I believe that [Functional Programming](https://en.wikipedia.org/wiki/Functional_programming) is the future of professional programming and if we get on this train later then we can still find free places in 1st class car :)
+Because I believe that [Functional Programming](https://en.wikipedia.org/wiki/Functional_programming) is the future of professional programming and if we get on this train earlier then we can still find free places in 1st class car :)

 Also it's just f**** awesome to cut a lot of possible bugs just by using *the right* tool :D